learnable/visit/README.md

 MAJOR

 MODERATE
-* implement archiving - zip up everying over 3 months old and send to S3?
+* archiving - zip up everying over n months old and send to S3?
+* instrumentation - supported by a table that collects debugging information about the behaviour of the gem itself
+* support a use-case in which all an app has to do is shove a request payload into redis and it's done.
+  Things to instrument:
+  * deduper
+  * bulk insert
+* deduper should dedupe traits and trait values